 It lets you back up your entire system or a selection of your most important files, and its clever scheduling makes sure backups happen at times that won’t inconvenience you.

 EaseUS ToDo Backup Free even includes compensatory measures if a backup is missed for any reason (if your PC is switched off, for example), and can shut it down automatically once it’s finished.
+Get into good habits and install this superb free backup software on your new PC immediately.

 Download here: EaseUS ToDo Backup Free